Hemanth Hariharan

 CCS

-Machine Learning for Wind Turbine Output Prediction
+Course Project - Machine Learning for Wind Turbine Output Prediction

 As part of a team of 3 in Dr. Andrew Ng’s course ‘Machine Learning’, we performed an exploratory data analysis on a wind-energy SCADA dataset comprising features including wind speed, direction, and energy generated.
 We used an ensemble machine learning method comprising ARIMA, gradient-boosted decision trees (XGBoost), convolutional neural networks (CNN), and long short-term memory (LSTM) neural networks to perform time-series forecasting of wind energy.